jariwilms/Particles/README.md

 * [ESC] exit

 Hue shifting is not enabled by default.
-You will need to change several settings in the 'OpenGL.cpp' and 'particle.fs' to make it work.
+You need to change a few settings in 'OpenGL.cpp' and 'particle.fs' to make it work.
 * [SCROLL+F] change hue
 * [SCROLL+G] change saturation
 * [SCROLL+H] change value